 Access your Exit Strategy Checklist Execution Plan in SCFO Lab.
 The step-by-step plan to get the most value out of your company when you sell.

-For addtional information on NPV, please read Net Present Value Method.
+For additional information on NPV, please read Net Present Value Method.